Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 Engineering is the construction of tools, abilities and affordances.
 A tool, like Mcluhan said, is like media: An extension of man.
 The wheel an extension of the legs, a telescope the extension of the eye.
 A tool represents the capture of certain forces of nature and re-directing them towards our own ends and means.
 For example, computer chips are just glorified rocks with inscribed sigils that "capture" electricity and direct it towards information processing.
 Thus, engineering a tool or instrument becomes constructing things that allow us to do *more.*

 The great myth of the genius inventor lies in the templatesque story propagated throughout the social sphere.
 A lone genius comes up with a grand idea, hacks away at something in his lab and then creates an innovation that he then sells for a massive profit.
 The truth is that most innovations come about as toys, accidents, fringe experiments or fixes to some annoying problem.

-For example, Pencillin, the famous antibiotic, was a consequence of Alexander Fleming forgetting to wash his bacterial culture dishes.
-The chariot was built in the steppes by the early central-asian tribes to traverse it more effectively with their horses.
+For example, Penicillin, the famous antibiotic, was a consequence of Alexander Fleming forgetting to wash his bacterial culture dishes.
+The chariot was built in the steppes by the early central asian tribes to traverse it more effectively with their horses.
 It's very, very rare for truly disruptive innovation to develop from mainstream academic or industrial thought processes, and more likely for it to be something that is initially considered fringe, occult and esoteric ([reminder that Isaac Newton was a very weird person with no friends, spent very little time on physics and dedicated most of his life to predicting the return of Jesus christ and finding the recipe to the philosophers stone](https://en.wikipedia.org/wiki/Isaac_Newton%27s_occult_studies)).

- In fact, we find that the mainstream top-down approach and argument from authrority is actually *bad* for innovation, and that fringe-tech in weird humble places works better.
+ In fact, we find that the mainstream top-down approach and argument from authority is actually *bad* for innovation, and that fringe-tech in weird humble places works better.
 For example, neural networks were about to gain traction in the early days of AI, where it not for MIT AI lab head Marvin Minsky actual going out of his way to say that they were unusable and that his own "perceptron" method was better (Hint: it wasn't).
 What ended up happening was an AI funding winter where neural networks and AI as a field in general lagged behind for 20 years.

 As I've written in my Artscience post, inventions and tools that start out as crafts are initially not taken seriously, but much often later down the line acquire serious artistic, scientific and engineering merit.
 For example[, origami , the kidfriendly paper-folding craft is now starting to be applied to designing and building spacecraft.](https://medium.com/purdue-engineering/origami-in-space-shape-changing-is-a-game-changer-a17ef290a587) Tools may start out as fun past-times or gimmicks, but by extending the human senses and consequently the human mind, they possess the ability to generate new perceptions.